 - Data analysis and visualization software

-- Gephi, Maple, Matlab, NVIVO, OpenRefine, PyCharm, QGIS, RStudio, SAS, SPSS, and STATA
+- Gephi, Matlab, NVIVO, OpenRefine, PyCharm, QGIS, RStudio, SAS, SPSS, and STATA

 - GIS software